async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 modes.
 Flame Graph and JFR output formats are supported, although JFR files will obviously lack Java-specific events.

+## Unstable APIs

+These APIs are unstable and might change or be removed in the next version of async profiler.

 ### Advanced Sampling

+The `asprof_unstable_get_thread_local_data` function returns a pointer to async-profiler's thread-local data structure.
+The structure is guaranteed to live as long as the thread.

-The `asprof_get_sample_counter` function increments every time there is a sample.
+The returned structure contains a pointer that increments every time there is a sample.
 This gives native code an easy way to detect when a sample event had occurred, and to log metadata about what the program was doing when the event happened.